Nathan Healy

 06

-Greenville homeowners can significantly reduce solar installation costs through various solar incentives in North Carolina, including federal tax credits, state exemptions, and utility programs.
+Greenville homeowners can significantly reduce solar installation costs through available solar incentives in South Carolina and federal programs.

 Residential Clean Energy Credit Federal tax credit A federal tax credit worth 30% the cost of a solar panel system in the year it’s installed Learn More